-Editor's note: This essay was written before the coronavirus pandemic.
-After a year like 2020, many of us are missing family gatherings more than ever before.
+Editor's note: This essay was written before COVID-19 struck.
+After spending months in a global pandemic, many of us are missing family gatherings more than ever before.

 As a youngster I have vivid memories of being around my extended family.
 It was so meaningful to the older generation to sit around talking and spending time together.
 Seeing someone's child, the extension of your family, play and run with other family members was a joyful and celebrating occasion.
 It wasn't really something you had to plan and it just happened instinctively.
 Everyone is getting together at Aunt Jane's Saturday, bring potato salad.
 Uncle Fred is frying chicken.
 Family gatherings took precedence.